devalc/Pi-VAT/README.md

 ## How to prepare SWAT outputs for In-WPaT?

-# How to prepare SWAT outputs for In-WPaT?

 ***

 If you want to know how to create files from SWAT outputs that are compatible with this tool